M1ch43LS/Campustimer/README.md

 # Campustimer
- Get informations from a webpage and display the in several ways.
+ Get informations from a webpage and display them in several ways.